-The theme and messaging are important items to begin with because they will determine many aspects of your appeal like your story and the visuals.
+The theme and messaging are important items to start with when you are planning your year-end giving campaign because they will determine many aspects of your communications and appeals, as well as other aspects such as the stories you tell and the visual design.
 By deciding on these foundational pieces first, you will make the whole process of creating and designing the appeal so much easier.